The Complete Guide to President Trump’s Potential Impeachment

 Gordon Sondland, E.U. ambassador

-Laura Cooper, the Pentagon official who oversees Ukraine policy
+Laura Cooper, Pentagon official overseeing Ukraine policy

 David Hale, third-ranking official at the State Department